natoriamilligan/app-deployment/steps.md

 8. Force new deployment for your service
 9. Confirm that image was successfully push to the ECR repository via the public IP
 10. Set up Github Actions for automatic deployments
+    1. Add secrets and variables to the Github repository